sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 1. An elder and storyteller of your people, now in their twilight years.
 2. A professor who rejects your culture's traditions.
-3. An activist or diplomat of your peopleówho is sometimes leery of you.
+3. An activist or diplomat of your people√≥who is sometimes leery of you.
 4. A mentor who you owe a favor to, ever since "that one time."
 5. A young fan of an ancient form of videogame your people produced, who looks to you as a role-model.
 6. The spouse and child of a late colleague, who you were asked to look out for.
-7. The leader of an obscure band that performs your peopleís cultural music.
+7. The leader of an obscure band that performs your people√≠s cultural music.
-8. Your childhood best friend who has turned their back on your cultureís teachings
+8. Your childhood best friend who has turned their back on your culture√≠s teachings
 9. A fellow researcher that specializes in the early computers your people made, eager to share their knowledge.
 10. Your rival, who always seems to get ahold of information just before you can.